memgraph/docs/docs/reference-guide/graph-algorithms.md

 RETURN relationships;
 ```

 To get a list of path nodes use the `nodes()` function.
-You can then return
+You can then return the
-the results as a list, or use the `UNWIND` clause to return individual nodes:
+results as a list, or use the `UNWIND` clause to return individual node
+properties:

 ```cypher
 MATCH path=(n {id: 0})-[*BFS]->(m {id: 8})